thirdtank/brut/brutrb.com/tutorial.md

 * To initialize a form with data, you must pass a `Hash` to the keyword argument `params:`.
 If the `Hash` contains parameters that the form doesn't recognize, they are ignored and discarded.
-* Since we are assuming there are no client-side constraint violations, we can check that the form has none by calling `constraint_violations?` and checking that it returns false.
-Since this is not part of the test, but a confidence check that our test setup is correct, this is wrapped in `confidence_check { ... }`, which will produce a different error message than if a test fails.
+* Although we aren't expecting the form to have client-side constraint violations, if there are any, the test would fail in a confusing way.
+To manage this, Brut includes the [confidence-check](https://github.com/sustainable-rails/confidence-check) gem that allows you to make assertions that are not part of the test.
+If the confidence check fails, the test output will be obvious that the test could not run due to an assumption being violated.

 Lastly, we'll check that everything worked when there aren't any constraint violations.
 Add this below the `context` you just added: